lacymorrow/cinematic/README.md

 #### Full Cross-platform build

-To build for a Windows target from a MacOS host, you must have wine install
+To build for a Windows target from a MacOS host, you must have wine and [XQuartz](https://www.xquartz.org/) installed
 ```bash
 # Using Homebrew
 brew cask install xquartz && brew install wine